Skip to main content

 In SwingVantage Motion Lab

-Motion Lab measures bat path angle at contact specifically on identified rise balls, showing whether a hitter is making the up-through-the-zone adjustment or defaulting to a flat swing plane.
+Motion Lab measures bat path angle at contact in particular on identified rise balls.
+This shows whether a hitter is making the up-through-the-zone adjustment or defaulting to a flat swing plane.

 Frequently asked questions